mbmorrissey/mbmorrissey.github.io/_pages/publications.md

 M.B Morrissey.
 2015.
 Evolutionary quantiative genetics of non-linear developmental systems.
 [Evolution 69: 2050-2066](https://www.jstor.org/stable/24704722)

-- Extends Morrissey (2014) to accommodate non-linear relationships among triats, leads to new hypotheses about the surprising lack of stabilising selection we tend to see in selection gradient estimates.
+- Extends Morrissey (2014) to accommodate non-linear relationships among traits, leads to new hypotheses about the surprising lack of stabilising selection we tend to see in selection gradient estimates.

 ## Meta-analysis, especially of selection